huyszn/swagbucks-live-daily-trivia-challenge-answers/swagbucks-live-questions-answers.md

 - [x] Strawberry Shortcake
 - [ ] Jem

-#### What U.S. city’s name was meant to trick people into moving there?
+#### What U.S. city's name was meant to trick people into moving there?

 - [x] Zilwaukee
 - [ ] Miladelphia